ando-shah/co2-oracle/API/README.md

 ### Herku Deployment
-This app is deployed on Heroku with gunicorn currently with the url https://greenfi-api.herokuapp.com/ Per the deployment specifications on heroku:
+This app is deployed on Heroku with gunicorn currently at [this URL](https://co2ppm.herokuapp.com/trend).

+Per the deployment specifications on heroku:

 Download and install the Heroku CLI